 If you can become pregnant, you must have a pregnancy test before you enter this study.
 The test must show that you are not pregnant.
+Women who can become pregnant will have testing for pregnancy at every study visit.
 If you think you may be pregnant at any time during the study, tell your study staff right away.
-If you are pregnant you will be taken off the study treatment, but asked to continue the study evaluations.
+If you decide at any time while you are in this study that you want to become pregnant and start trying to become pregnant, you must tell your study staff right away.
+If you are pregnant or trying to become pregnant, you will be taken off the study treatment, but asked to continue the study evaluations.
 The study staff will talk to you about your choices.